-You might hear a steak like the one in the picture referred to as a "vein steak" because of the white vein of connective tissue between the gluteus and the main muscle of the strip steak, called the multifidus.
-The multifidus is much more tender than the gluteus.
-But overall, any steak from the short loin is going to be pretty good.
+The last club steak or two cut from where the short loin turns into the sirloin may contain a section of the gluteus medius, or sirloin muscle.
+You might hear of a steak like this referred to as a "vein steak" because of the white vein of connective tissue between the gluteus and the main muscle of the strip steak, called the multifidus dorsi.
+The multifidus is more tender than the gluteus, but in general, any steak cut from the short loin should be notably tender and flavorful.